An IKEA Home

 PREAMBLE Click to expand

-When we got married, my husband Aliff moved in to my bedroom in my family's apartment unit.
+When we got married, my husband Aliff moved into my bedroom in my family's apartment unit.
 It was meant to be temporary, but we lived there for four years.
 He essentially slept on the floor the whole time (on top of a large low pile rug) because I only had a single bed, and because we thought getting a bigger one would take up too much space.

 Rooms